-A pension earned during marriage is generally considered to be a joint asset of both husband and wife.
+A pension earned during marriage is generally considered to be a joint asset of both spouses.
 However, it is up to state divorce courts to decide whether and how pension assets are divided, and whether survivors benefits are payable.
 Except in the case of Social Security and Tier I Railroad Retirement benefits, a court order is necessary for someone who has been divorced to get a share of a pension.

 If a pension is divided between divorcing spouses, it must generally be done at the time of divorce when other marital assets are divided.
 The court order or court approved property settlement that provides for a pension plan to make payments to a former spouse is called a domestic relations order.